 If your water is older than 6 months old it’s time to change the hot tub water and start over.
 If the hot tub has had heavy use and is only 3-4 months old it still may be time to change the water.

 We do not recommend draining and refilling your hot tub once the weather has consistently been under 35 degrees.
 There is a high chance of encountering a potential freeze situation which may damage the hot tubs’ components and is not covered by warranty.
 If you absolutely need to drain and refill, plan to do so when the weather breaks and it’s a warmer day.
-Make sure to reference our Winter Filling Procedure (link it from service FAQ).
+Make sure to reference our Winter Filling Procedure.

 If winterizing the hot tub: follow detailed steps in Owner’s Manual or contact our store for assistance.
 Damage caused to your spa by improper winterizing is NOT covered by your spas’ warranty.
 New England Spas offers a Winterizing and Un-Winterizing service.
 As the months get colder NES may not be able to complete this service.
 We recommend you consider and schedule a call prior to November 30th.